vonclownstick/pelosaurus-rex/README.md

 ## Troubleshooting

 **Issue:** Can't hear audio cues on iOS
-- **Solution:** Make sure to tap the "Start" button. iOS requires user interaction to enable audio.
+- **Solution 1:** Make sure to tap the "Start" button. iOS Safari requires user interaction to enable Text-to-Speech.
+- **Solution 2:** Check that your iPhone is not in Silent Mode (check the physical switch on the side).
+- **Solution 3:** Increase your device volume - TTS respects the system volume setting.
+- **Solution 4:** Check Settings → Safari → Advanced → Experimental Features and ensure nothing is blocking Web Speech API.
+- **Note:** Audio cues are initialized when you tap "Start Workout" and will work throughout the ride.

+**Issue:** Audio cuts out or stops mid-workout
+- **Solution:** This is rare but can happen if iOS puts the app in background.
+Tap the screen to resume or pause/resume the workout.

 **Issue:** Screen keeps turning off during workout
 - **Solution:** Wake Lock is not supported in all browsers.
-Try Chrome or Safari on mobile.
+Use Safari or Chrome on mobile for best results.

 **Issue:** Authentication fails
 - **Solution:** Check that `APP_PIN` environment variable is set correctly in Render dashboard.

+**Issue:** Zone changes announced but countdown is silent
+- **Solution:** This is an iOS Safari quirk.
+The app cancels ongoing speech before countdown to ensure numbers are heard.
+If you're hearing zone changes but not countdown, check volume settings.

 ## License